Wandering Jew ‘Pale Puma, Purple Heart, Purple Queen

 Tradescantia ‘Pale Puma’

-Tradescantia pallida (Rose) D.R.Hunt is the correct accepted scientific name for the Purple Heart and is likely one of the parents of ‘Pale Puma’.
+Tradescantia pallida (Rose) D.R.Hunt is the accepted scientific name for the Purple Heart and is likely one of the parents of ‘Pale Puma’.
 It was named and described as such by David Richard Hunt in Kew Bulletin in 1975.
 It was first named Setcreasea pallida by Joseph Nelson Rose in Contributions from the United States National Herbarium (Smithsonian Institution) in 1911.
 Many websites still use this synonym.

-Tradescantia sillamontana Matuda is the correct and accepted scientific name for this species and is likely the other parent of ‘Pale Puma’.
+Tradescantia sillamontana Matuda is the accepted scientific name for this species and is likely the other parent of ‘Pale Puma’.
 It was named and described as such by Eizi Matuda in Boletín de la Sociedad Botánica de México in 1955.

 The genus, Tradescantia Ruppius ex L., was named by Heinrich Bernhard Ruppius but later described by Carl von Linnaeus in Species Plantarum in 1753.
 Some of Mr. Ruppius’s writings were published after his death by Albrecht von Haller and Carl von Linnaeus.
 The genus Ruppia was named after him.

-As of 2-25-21 when I last updated this page, Plants of the World Online lists 83 accepted species of Tradescantia with a native range from South America through Canada.
+As of 11-16-21 when this page was last updated, Plants of the World Online lists 85 accepted species of Tradescantia with a native range from South America through Canada.
 Tradescantia is a member of the plant family Commelinaceae with 39 genera.
-Those numbers could change as updates are made.
+Those numbers could change as updates are made on POWO.

 THERE ARE SEVERAL LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING.